alexandraleah/solar-calc/README.md

 - Mapbox: I chose Mapbox because it has 1.
 Clear documentation 2.
 Ability to draw a polygon and allow the user to search along with clear documentation and example on how to implement these features 3.
 I prefered Mapbox's user interface for drawing polygon's over Google Maps.
 - Turf: Turf is a javascript library that provides geospatial analysis.
 I chose it because it was included in the Mapbox example.
 I only use (and installed) the area module to calculat area.

-I chose not to use React or Redux because this app is fairly small and does not have very much state.
-If I were to expand the app, I would consider React as a framework, possibly with Redux. (although maybe I'll pull it in?
-If it works well with Mapbox?)
+I chose not to use React or Redux because this app is fairly small, does not have much state, and does not make too many changes to the DOM.
+If I were to expand the app, I would use a framework, possibly React, to allow me to more efficiently update the DOM and create reusable components.
+I would also consider using Redux to manage state.

+Typical residential solar panels are roughly 1.6 square meters

 ##Resources I used
 https://news.energysage.com/what-is-the-power-output-of-a-solar-panel/